 Amazon makes it extremely difficult to open a second account (or as many call it, a “ghost account.”)

 - Mailing address

 - Mac Address (computer)

 So, this is to be avoided at all costs.
-I have met sellers with as many as 7 storefronts!
+I have met sellers with 7 storefronts!